Kate Middleton Spotted Out And About Ahead Of Brother-In-Law’s Big Day

 In a statement released by Kensington Palace, Markle says that her father will “sadly” not be attending the upcoming wedding.
 She went on to shut down rumors of a family feud, saying that she has always “cared” for her father and hopes that he will be given the space that he needs in order to make a full recovery.
 She also thanked everyone for the outpouring of support that she has received and said she looks forward to sharing her and Harry’s special day with the world.

-The Royal Wedding is scheduled for Saturday.
+The royal wedding is scheduled for Saturday.